Icaridin

 其他信息

-Icaridin, also known as Picaridin or hydroxy-ethyl isobutyl piperidine carboxylate, is a cyclic amine and a member of the piperidine chemical family.
-Piperidines are structural components of [piperine], which is a plant extract from the genus Piper , or pepper.
-Icaridin has been commonly used as a topically-applied insect repellent in various countries but was officially licensed for use in the United States in 2001 and Canada in 2012.
-Icaridin was synthesized by Bayer in the 1980s based on molecular modeling.
-It is considered to be the first choice of repellent by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travelers six months to 12 years of age.
-Icaridin is reported to be less irritating than [Diethyltoluamide], another common insect repellant, and products containing up to 20% of icaridin are considered safe for long-term use in adults.
+Butyl-2-yl-2-(2-hydroxyethyl)piperidine-1-carboxylic acid ester is a carboxylic acid belonging to the piperidine class of compounds.
+Picaridin, also known as hydroxyethyl isobutylpiperidine carboxylic acid ester, is a cyclic amine, also belonging to the piperidine class of compounds.
+Piperidine is a structural component of piperine, which is extracted from the Piper plant (also known as pepper).
+Picaridin is widely used as a topical insect repellent in many countries and received official approval in the United States in 2001 and in Canada in 2012.
+Picaridin was synthesized by Bayer in the 1980s based on molecular modeling.
+The Tropical Medicine and Travel Advisory Committee of the Public Health Agency of Canada considers picaridin to be the preferred insect repellent for travelers aged 6 months to 12 years.
+Picaridin has been reported to be less irritating than another common insect repellent, diethyltoluamide, and products containing up to 20% picaridin are considered safe for long-term use in adults.

-Icaridin, also known as picaridin, KBR 3023, under the INCI name hydroxyethyl isobutyl piperidine carboxylate, and the trade names Bayrepel and Saltidin, is an insect repellent.
-It has broad efficacy against different insects and is almost colorless and odorless.
+Picaridin, also known as picaridin or KBR 3023, INCI name hydroxyethyl isobutylpiperidine carboxylic acid ester, and trade names Bayrepel and Saltidin, is an insect repellent.
+It has broad-spectrum insecticidal activity against a variety of insects and is virtually colorless and odorless.

-Icaridin is indicated for use to repel insects, such as mosquitoes, biting flies, ticks, chiggers, and fleas, via topical use or over clothing.
+Picaridin is suitable for repelling insects such as mosquitoes, biting flies, ticks, chiggers, and fleas.
+It can be applied topically or sprayed onto clothing.

 Mechanism of Action

-DEET, 2-undecanone (2-U), IR3535 and Picaridin are widely used as insect repellents to prevent interactions between humans and many arthropods including mosquitoes.
-Their molecular action has only recently been studied, yielding seemingly contradictory theories including odorant-dependent inhibitory and odorant-independent excitatory activities on insect olfactory sensory neurons (OSNs) and odorant receptor proteins (ORs).
-Here we characterize the action of these repellents on two Aedes aegypti ORs, AaOR2 and AaOR8, individually co-expressed with the common co-receptor AaOR7 in Xenopus oocytes; these ORs are respectively activated by the odors indole (AaOR2) and (R)-(-)-1-octen3-ol (AaOR8), odorants used to locate oviposition sites and host animals.
-In the absence of odorants, DEET activates AaOR2 but not AaOR8, while 2-U activates AaOR8 but not AaOR2; IR3535 and Picaridin do not activate these ORs.
-In the presence of odors, DEET strongly inhibits AaOR8 but not AaOR2, while 2-U strongly inhibits AaOR2 but not AaOR8; IR3535 and Picaridin strongly inhibit both ORs.
-These data demonstrate that repellents can act as olfactory agonists or antagonists, thus modulating OR activity, bringing concordance to conflicting models.
+The exact mechanism by which picaridin repels insects and the target molecules are not fully understood; it is speculated that piperine interacts with the olfactory system, which consists of odorant receptors (OR) and ionotropic receptors (IR) requiring a common co-receptor (ORCO), preventing insects from recognizing signals from their host.
+Other studies have shown that picaridin may bind to different binding sites on odor-binding protein 1 (AgamOBP1).
+A study has shown that picaridin inhibits the odor-induced response of AaOR2 and AaOR8 expressed in Xenopus laevis oocytes, thereby altering olfactory input to olfactory sensory neurons (OSNs).
+DEET, 2-undecanoate (2-U), IR3535, and picaridin are widely used as insect repellents to prevent human contact with a variety of arthropods, including mosquitoes.
+In recent years, the molecular mechanisms of action of these repellents have been investigated, leading to some seemingly contradictory theories, including their inhibitory (odor molecule-dependent) and excitatory (odor molecule-independent) effects on insect olfactory sensory neurons (OSNs) and odorant receptor proteins (ORs).
+This study investigated the effects of these repellents on two olfactory receptors, AaOR2 and AaOR8, in Aedes aegypti mosquitoes.
+These two receptors are co-expressed with the common co-receptor AaOR7 in Xenopus laevis oocytes.
+They are activated by indole (AaOR2) and (R)-(-)-1-octen-3-ol (AaOR8), respectively.
+These two olfactory molecules are used to locate oviposition sites and host animals.
+In the absence of olfactory molecules, DEET activates AaOR2 but not AaOR8, while 2-U activates AaOR8 but not AaOR2; IR3535 and picaridin do not activate these receptors.
+In the presence of odor, DEET strongly inhibits AaOR8 but not AaOR2; while 2-U strongly inhibits AaOR2 but not AaOR8; IR3535 and picaridin strongly inhibit both olfactory receptors.
+These data suggest that repellents can act as olfactory agonists or antagonists, thereby modulating the activity of olfactory receptors and converging conflicting models.

 Pharmacodynamics

-Icaridin is a cyclic amine and piperidine compound that is expected to stimulate the sensory hairs on the antennae of insects.
+Picaridin is a cyclic amine and piperidine compound expected to stimulate sensory hairs on insect antennae.

 *注: 文献方法仅供参考, InvivoChem并未独立验证这些方法的准确性